Labels That Are Deceptively Similar

 They seem similar, but "reduced sodium" simply means it has at least 25% less salt than the original.
 If the original product was packed in salt, reduced has very little meaning.
 Take a look at Bush's Best Reduced Sodium Black Beans.
 It still has 240 mg. of sodium per serving.

 "Light in sodium" products aren't much better.
-By law that means they have to contain 50% or less sodium than the original.
-But that still doesn't matter much if the original was a salt filled disaster.
+By law, that means they have to contain 50% or less sodium than the original.
+But that still doesn't matter much if the original was a salt-filled disaster.

-The best choice are "low sodium" products, because they can't have more than 140 mg. of sodium per serving.
+The best choices are "low sodium" products, because they can't have more than 140 mg. of sodium per serving.
 A serving of "low sodium" kidney beans has a third less salt than the "reduced sodium" option.

-Unsalted or Salt Free?
+Unsalted or Salt-Free?

 You would think that "unsalted" on a label would mean there's no salt inside.
 But you'd be wrong.
 That just means there was no salt added during the processing of the food.

-Cooking stock or broth is typically very high in salt, so companies started releasing reduced sodium versions.
+Cooking stock or broth is typically very high in salt, so companies started releasing reduced-sodium versions.
 Regular Swanson Beef Broth has 800 mg. per serving.
 The Swanson 50% Less Sodium Beef broth has only 440 mg. of sodium per cup.
 Better, but still a lot of salt.

 You can now choose "unsalted" stock.
 But a quick glance at the label shows a cup of Swanson "Unsalted" Beef Cooking Stock still has 140 mg. of sodium per serving.

-When cutting down on salt, look for labels that say "low sodium" or "salt free."
+When cutting down on salt, look for labels that say "low sodium" or "salt-free."
 The rest are merely distractions.

-No Sugar Added or Sugar Free?
+No Sugar Added or Sugar-Free?

 "No sugar added" is just like "unsalted."
 It means there was no sugar added during the processing of the food.
 A "no sugar added" item could contain large amounts of naturally occurring sugar, but you're led to believe it's a healthier option.

 For example, Publix sells "no sugar added" fudge bars.
 It sounds good, but they have five grams of sugar per serving.
-Right beside that package are "sugar free" grape, orange & cherry ice pops.
-If you're trying to reduce the amount of sugar in your diet, skip "no sugar added" items and look for the "sugar free" options.
+Right beside that package are "sugar-free" grape, orange & cherry ice pops.
+If you're trying to reduce the amount of sugar in your diet, skip "no sugar added" items and look for the "sugar-free" options.

 Remember, similar does not mean the same.
 In each case, food companies are playing with words to promote less healthy items in order to keep them selling.
 The front of the box is primarily an advertisement, trying to convince you to take it off the shelf and put it in your shopping cart.
 Skip and hype on the box, and turn directly to the nutrition label before you decide to buy.